-Unified commerce is rapidly becoming the new standard for how retailers, B2B sellers, and service-oriented businesses operate and grow in a digital-first economy.
+Unified commerce is the standard for how forward-thinking businesses operate and grow in a digital-first economy.
 While omnichannel strategies have long promised seamless shopping experiences, they often fall short behind the scenes.
 Unified commerce is a step beyond omnichannel—it’s the complete integration of all customer-facing and operational systems into one centralized platform.

 Unlike omnichannel, which connects disparate channels for customer engagement, unified commerce breaks down the walls between those channels entirely.
 It merges point-of-sale, e-commerce, inventory, CRM, fulfillment, marketing automation, and more into a single system.
 This centralization allows every part of your business—from customer service and sales to warehousing and finance—to work from the same real-time data source.